go to comments home page

 I hope this booklet also helps you better understand the purpose of your life.
 The answer you come up with is actually one of the most important things in your life, because it is what will control your thoughts and actions.
 I have realized that maybe I was approaching this question from my perspective, rather than God’s perspective.
 God’s main purpose is to get you as close to Him as you will let Him, through Jesus Christ.
 He sees you relative to how close you are to Him.
 I jokingly call it “God’s Theory of Relativity.”

 Once you realize this, you can make more sense of God’s actions in your life.
 You see trials and temptations as God’s way of getting you closer to Him.
 You get your focus off your problems and onto His purpose within those problems.
 You must forget everything you thought life was about and start seeing what happens to you in light of God’s purpose.
 The Bible states it like this: Seek first the Kingdom of God and all these things will be added to you.
 It’s all about seeing things from God’s perspective.
+You must go from ego-centric to God-centric.
+Your world must revolve around God and Jesus.
+It's a paradigm shift of the highest order.

 This all ties in with God’s original purpose for creating us: fellowship with Him and showing His glory through what we do through Him.
 It hasn’t changed.
 He is still drawing us into relationship with Him.